- Solar advice hub

 To qualify for E.ON Next Drive, you need to have a smart meter and pay for your electricity by monthly direct debit.

-You also need to have either an electric vehicle or a storage battery.
+You also need to have either an electric vehicle.

 You don’t need to own any particular brand of EV charger to join the tariff – as long as you’re able to charge your car at home, you can sign up.